If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 ddev phpcs

 phpstan: Runs PHPStan commands.
-Usually, the directory to be scanned is web/modules/custom or a module in the said directory.
+Usually, the directory to be scanned is web/modules/custom or a specific module within that directory.

 ddev phpstan analyze <directory-or-module-to-be-scanned>